codewithryry/SafePath/README.md

 SafePath is a Node.js-based web application designed to empower students to anonymously report bullying incidents and receive immediate support through an integrated chatbot that utilizes sentiment analysis.
 Developed by Gwen Basconcillo, Erica Joy Rubio, and Reymel Mislang for our Application Development course at Mindoro State University, SafePath aims to create a safer school environment by enabling proactive measures against bullying.

-Note: The live site for this project is currently not functioning, but you can explore our prototype at: https://codewithryry.github.io/minsu-safepath.
+Note: The live site for this project is currently functioning at https://safepath-4pzk.onrender.com/, but you can explore our prototype at: https://codewithryry.github.io/minsu-safepath.

 ## Features
 - **Anonymous Reporting**: SafePath ensures students can report bullying incidents without fear of identification, fostering a culture of openness and support.
 This anonymity encourages more students to speak up and seek help.